 Finding people with elevated health risks and helping them adopt and maintain healthy behaviors is the key to lowering chronic disease prevalence and increasing the average life expectancy.

 Wellness programs that can help individuals identify their health risks and improve their health behaviors by encouraging and providing biometric screenings will have a direct impact on the length and quality of life of their employees.

 Biometric screening and intensive follow-up are probably the single most important thing wellness programs can do to improve employee health.

 Despite the health advantages of having lower health risks, there is another reason why employers offer biometric screenings.
 Many employees like to track their own personal health.
 Biometric screening is like your own personal health dashboard.

 Your own personal biometric data is a snapshot of your health.
 Elevated health risks can be predictors of future health and low health risks can be indicators of ideal health.

-For many people, there is something inherently pleasurable in seeing low risk scores.
+For many people, there is something inherently pleasurable about seeing low risk scores.
 Contrary to national recommendations, some people like to get their biometric values every year just because they can.

 How to Do Biometric Screening